jlingford/personal-website/content/blog/colabfold-hpc-ssh-howto.md

 #### A note about `ssh config`

-I highly recommend having a `ssh config` file, as they're a powerful tool for ssh'ing into remote servers more efficiently, as well as managing multiple ssh keys for accessing multiple remote servers.
+I highly recommend having a `ssh config` file, as they're a powerful tool for SSH'ing into remote servers more efficiently, as well as managing multiple SSH keys for accessing multiple remote servers.
 It will also make the `ssh` port forwarding into a GPU node easier later on.

-You can find the ssh config file under `~/.ssh/config`.
+You can find the SSH config file under `~/.ssh/config`.
 If you don't have one you can easily create one with `touch ~/.ssh/config`.
 Here's a basic `ssh config` template:

 ```ssh